Wayne Spitzer

-Wayne Kyle Spitzer (born July 15, 1966) is an American author and low-budget horror filmmaker from Spokane, Washington.
-He is the writer/director of the short horror film Shadows in the Garden, as well as the author of Flashback, a horror novel published in 1993.
-Spitzer's non-genre writing has appeared in subTerrain Magazine: "Strong Words for a Polite Nation" and Columbia: The Magazine of Northwest History.
+Wayne Kyle Spitzer (born July 15, 1966) is an American author, illustrator, and low-budget horror filmmaker from Spokane, Washington, and founding editor of the publications Dark Horses: The Magazine of Weird Fiction, Black Sheep: Unique Tales of Terror and Wonder, and Mobius Blvd Magazine.
+He is the author of countless books, stories, and other works, including Flashback, The Ferryman Pentalogy (comprising Comes a Ferryman, The Tempter and the Taker, The Pierced Veil, Black Hole, White Fountain, and To the End of Ursathrax), X-Ray Rider and 7 Other Dark Rites of Passage, Legends of the Flashback: The Finished Saga, The Devil Drives a '66 and Other Stories, The Witch-Doctor Diaries and Other Dystopias, The Place and 10 Other Stories from the Region Between, as well as a film (Shadows in the Garden) and a screenplay (Algernon Blackwood’s The Willows).
+His work has appeared in MetaStellar—Speculative fiction and beyond, subTerrain Magazine: Strong Words for a Polite Nation and Columbia: The Magazine of Northwest History, among others.
+His recent fiction includes The War-torn Hills of Earth and The Wine-Dark Passage.

-Spitzer was highly active in Spokane's underground filmmaking scene from 1994 to 2005.
+Spitzer was involved in Spokane's underground filmmaking scene from 1994 to 2005.
 His notable projects include Dead of Night, a Spokane-area (cable TV) broadcast venture, Don't Look Up, and a feature-length compilation, Monstersdotcom, including Shadows in the Garden and Last Stop Station.

 Spitzer has taught creative writing at Corbin Art Center and Airway Heights Corrections Center.
 He holds a Master of Fine Arts degree in Writing from Eastern Washington University, a Bachelor of English from Gonzaga University, and an Associate in Applied Science degree in Television Production from Spokane Falls Community College.

-Spitzer's recent work includes The Ferryman Pentalogy, comprising Comes a Ferryman, The Tempter and the Taker, The Pierced Veil, Black Hole, White Fountain, To the End of Ursathrax, and The X-Ray Rider Trilogy, along with Algernon Blackwood's The Willows: A Scriptment.